 If you’re not sure people want to see behind the curtain, just look at what Gordon Ramsay has been doing with restaurants.

 There’s no denying that the past few months have been tough on restaurant owners and staff everywhere.
 Though you may not be used to sharing some of the struggles of running a restaurant, this is a great opportunity to show customers and loyal fans how you’re dealing with what’s going on – especially since everyone is online right now.

-For instance, if you’re taking extra measures to support your staff in some way, you can share that on your website, social media, or by email.
+For instance, if you’re taking extra measures to support your staff in some way, you can share that on your website, social media, or via restaurant email marketing.
 The Brick Store Pub in Atlanta sold off all of its old patio furniture during the shutdown to raise funds for its laid-off staff.

 There’s a very real, very human story behind every restaurant, especially at a time like this.
 Don’t be afraid to let people see that side of your business – they might even be able to help.

 Even as restaurants reopen, some consumers will feel more comfortable staying in.
 Why not keep people at home entertained and engaged by giving them a miniature cooking class?
 Teaching your audience about some of your beloved dishes could help build equity in your brand and an appetite to dine with you when they feel comfortable doing so.

 Have the best spaghetti Bolognese in town?
 Publish the recipe with stunning images of it being prepared, step by step.
 Does your food lend itself to some great family meals?
 Go live on Facebook each week with a cooking show that engages that whole family.
 Or follow the lead of Toronto’s Kimchi Korea House, which shares easy-to-follow Korean cooking tutorials on its Instagram stories.

 We get it – this may sound counter-intuitive.
 Why would you share your secrets and potentially give your competition visibility into your operations?
 We’re not suggesting you live stream how to make your secret sauce, but you can walk people through a simple recipe that will make them feel more connected to your brand – no secrets required.